nylander/GAAS/annotation/CheatSheet/gxf.md

 Here we will review changes occured from the version 1.

-=> The **Gene Feature Finding** has been  generalized to accomodate to accommodate RNA and Protein feature files and has been renamed the **General Feature Format** while retaining the same acronym GFF.
+=> The **Gene Feature Finding** has been  generalized to accomodate RNA and Protein feature files and has been renamed the **General Feature Format** while retaining the same acronym GFF.

 The main change from Version 1 to Version 2 is the addition of an optional 9th field with tag-value type structure (essentially semicolon-separated .ace format) used for any additional material on the line.
 Version 2 also allows '.' as a score, for features for which there is no score.
 With the changes taking place to version 2 of the format, we also allow for feature sets to be defined over RNA and Protein sequences, as well as genomic DNA.
 This is used for example by the EMBOSS project to provide standard format output for all features as an option.
 In this case the <strand> and <frame> fields should be set to '.'.
 To assist this transition in specification, a new #Type Meta-Comment has been added.